-We’ve embedded the trailer for Final Fantasy 16 above.
-This is currently the only trailer we have for the game, and was first shown late 2020.
+We’ve embedded the initial trailer for Final Fantasy 16 above.
+This is currently one of two trailers we have for the game, and was first shown late 2020.
 You’ll see characters, gameplay and even some additional context on the world in which the game is set.

 Finally, let’s take a look at the three main characters that have been revealed for FF16 so far:

 - Clive Rosfield – The firstborn son of the Archduke of Rosaria.
 Though all expected him to inherit the Phoenix’s flames and awaken as its Dominant, destiny instead chose his younger brother Joshua to bear this burden.
 In search of a role of his own, Clive dedicated himself to mastering the blade.
 His practice pays off when, at just fifteen years of age, he wins the ducal tournament and is dubbed the First Shield of Rosaria—tasked to guard the Phoenix and blessed with the ability to wield a part of his fire.
 Alas, Clive’s promising career is to end in tragedy at the hands of a mysterious dark Eikon, Ifrit, setting him on a dangerous road to revenge.